 The same is possible and there are certain methods to keep up the pace for this.
-The users are always in a position to get the things done in the shortest possible time.
-On the best methods for this is to create a patch.
-This can be done with the help of “”
+The users are always in a position to get things done in the shortest possible time.
+On the best method for this is to create a patch.
+This can be done with the help of

-.diff file” The same can then be considered in the new code base and the user are free to make use of the command “Apply Patch” for this.
+The same can then be considered in the new code base and the user is free to make use of the command “Apply Patch” for this.

-IT is basically a command that simply let you come with a local workable copy when you retrieve any of your projects from local repository.
+IT is basically a command that simply lets you come with a local workable copy when you retrieve any of your projects from the local repository.
 All of the files get copied to the current directory upon execution of this command.

-Moving the same from one SVN repo to another needs you to execute any of the following command
+Moving the same from one SVN repo to another needs you to execute any of the following commands

 There is often a need to verify the data or the information present in the repository.
 For this, the users need not to worry about anything.
 With the help of a command, this can be done in a very easy manner.
 Execute the following command for this.